PumukyDev/pumukydev.com/README.md

    - Add your **GitHub token** (you can generate one [here](https://github.com/settings/tokens)).
 It only needs `public_repo` permissions.
    - Add your **GitHub username**.

-3. Replace the content in `/app/templates/index.html` and other static files to reflect your own work and personal info.
+3. Replace the content in `/app/templates/index.html` and `/app/data/experience.json` to reflect your own professional experience and personal info.

+4. To exclude any of your repositories from being shown, list their names in `/app/blacklist.txt`.

 ### 3. Deploy the server